trendoman/Cms-Fu/Routines/execute-jobs/README.md

 ```
 </details>

 So these 4 items are governing the runflow of the function.
-If the small task finished with **success**, signals that it can **continue** and provides the URL in **sequent_task** - then the discussed function will take that link from `sequent_task` and make a new request to it.
-It will also pass on the complete job object configured in the beginning.
-It allows to have a lot of data at hand for the tasks and maintain ultimate control over the process.
+If the small task finished with **success**, signals that it can **continue** and provides the URL in **sequent_task** - then the discussed function will take that link from `sequent_task` variable and will perform a new request to that link.

 The job will stop if there is an **error**, that's understandable.
 Job will also stop when task reported only **success* e.g. without **continue** AND **sequent_task**.
 This means that the task can not find anything to do further.
 In practice, tag cms:**pages** gives empty variable **k_paginated_link_next** when the visitor is on the last paginated page, - that's the perfect candidate for the **sequent_task**.